Revenue Per 1,000 Pageviews (RPM)

-I’ve been monetizing with display ads for about 18 months.
+I’ve been monetizing my niche sites with display ads for several years.

 My efforts have paid off.
 I generate over $100,000 per month in display ad revenue (profiting $40,000 to $45,000 per month).